v-bliznyukov/labsSNA/lab1.md

 ### 3. When do you need to get public key for the usage of the remote repo?
 Provide an example.

-Public key is a tool of verifying whether the source is a trusted and whether apt can get updates from it.
-Thus, before using `apt-get update` one needs to load the public repo key.
-After it the public key gets validated and signed with apt private key.
+APT that is used to update repository packeges always checks signature of the release files.
+Moreover, it requires repositories to provide most recent key.
+This ensures that the provider can be trusted.
+Without this key, apt will refuse apt-get update.
+Therefore for every 3rd party repository key is needed in order for apt-secure to verify it.
+(All default installations already have a key)

 #### Example:
-- As shown in previous example, or adding MongoDB repository the public key is needed.
+- As shown in previous example, for adding 3rd party MongoDB repository the public key is needed.

 ## Part 2

 ### 1. Describe how “top” works.
 Explain all important fields in its output based on your system resources.